TheMarex/prosem-presentation/TITLE.md

 * But easy to see that $L \subseteq RL \subseteq NL$

-* We actually need the **polynominal running time** here, since randomization breaks our upper bound on running time
+* We actually need the **polynomial running time** here, since randomization breaks our upper bound on running time

 ## $UPATH \in RL$, RandomWalk